vinhphm/vinh.dev/pages/posts/fresh-and-deno.md

 ---
-title: Why Developing with Fresh and Deno is Simply Better
+title: Why developing with Fresh and Deno is simply better
 date: 2023-02-17
 lang: en
 duration: 5min